New British musical The Sorcerer’s Apprentice is to stream online again.

 The piece offers up a gender-swapped twist on the classic poem by Johann Wolfgang von Goethe, which also inspired the Dukas symphony in Disney’s Fantasia.

-Written by Richard Hough with music and orchestrations from Ben Morales Frost, The Sorceror's Apprentice will play at Southwark Playhouse from 9 January 2021 through to 13 February with tickets on sale now.
+Written by Richard Hough with music and orchestrations from Ben Morales Frost, The Sorcerer’s Apprentice was originally due to play at Southwark Playhouse in person between January and February.

 A teaser reads: “This enchanting new British musical explores the extraordinary world of a sorcerer and his rebellious daughter, as she discovers the explosive possibilities of her newfound magical powers.